DouglasAmorim/swiftUI-App/README.md

-# This project is for SwiftUI tests
+# This project is for learning SwiftUI

 The main objective of this repository is for learning the SwiftUI framework and its usability